Weakly Learning to Match Experts in Online Community: Methodologies

-For inference, we use the max-sum algorithm to find the values of $Y_q$ that maximize the likelihood.
-This max-sum algorithm is similar to the sum-product algorithm, except for calculating the message according to $max$ instead of $sum$ in message passing functions.
+For prediction, we use the max-sum algorithm to find the values of $Y_q$ that maximize the likelihood.
+The max-sum algorithm is similar to the sum-product algorithm, except for calculating the message according to $max$ instead of $sum$ in message passing functions.

+\vpara{Candidate Generation.} Finally, we discuss a bit about the candidate generation, as it does matter in real applications.
+When looking for experts for a query, we would first select candidate experts by a coarse-level matching algorithm.
+This is necessary to reduce the computational cost.
+Specifically, given a query $q$, we use all words in the query to select candidate experts.
+We use language model (LM) to retrieve relevant experts from $V$.
+LM interprets the relevance between a document and a query word as a generative probability $p(w|d)$.
+For details, please refer to~\cite{Zhai:01SIGIR}. \hide{ LM interprets the relevance between a document and a query word as a generative probability: